dorhelium/Shopify-Backend-Challenge/README.md

 Prerequisite: Java 1.8, maven, PostgreSQL are installed on the machine.

 Database: (you need to create a database with following information before running the program)
-* datasource url=jdbc:postgresql://localhost:5432/image_repo
+* datasource url = jdbc:postgresql://localhost:5432/image_repo
-* datasource username=postgres
+* datasource username = postgres
-* datasource password=postgres
+* datasource password = postgres

 <br>